One of our readers of Manzanita Beach Life at guest at our oceanfront Manzanita rental asks where to eat with special diets on the Oregon Coast?

 Food Allergies Aren't Fun - But Your Food Doesn't Have to be Boring

 These days, food allergies and intolerance are on the rise.
 And no laughing matter.
-Especially when trying to relax on vacation.
+Especially when trying to relax while vacationing on the Oregon Coast.

 Welcome to your North Oregon Coast vacation!
-You’re in luck — we’re here to help you find good food within your dietary restrictions!
+You're in luck -- we're here to help you find good food for special diets on the Oregon Coast!

 Allergen Sensitive vs. Safe: Not All Foods Are Created Equal

 There's a lot of confusion out there with many reporting as having food allergies.

 Within that group are a small percentage of those diagnosed with severe food allergies.

 You'll note that most on the Oregon Coast serve gluten-free options, but you'll note these eateries often help those with other sensitivities.

 Please be aware for those with severe allergies or issues such as Celiac Disease, these are not typically restaurants specializing in dietary restrictions.

 We've recently run across great suggestions by Joanna Allen and her blog post detailing Dining Out With Food Allergies and Dietary Restrictions.
 Joanna has Celiac Disease, so she speaks from her own experience for those with special diets on the Oregon Coast:

 Call ahead and speak to the Chef or Kitchen Staff.